biurad/php-cache/README.md

-# Cache manager using PSR-6, with easy-to-use API for quick caching
+# Cache manager using PSR-16, with easy-to-use API for quick caching

 Cache accelerates your application by storing data - once hardly retrieved - for future use.
 The caching manager focuses on [Doctrine Cache](https://github.com/doctrine/cache) for caching.
 [Cache](https://github.com/cache/cache) will be supported in the future.

-Cache manager utilizes PSR-16 and PSR-6 (psr7-middlewares) protocols to allow your application to communicate with cache engines.
+Cache manager utilizes PSR-16 protocols to allow your application to communicate with cache engines.
 For now let's work with [Doctrine Cache](https://github.com/doctrine/cache).

+**`Please note that this documentation is currently work-in-progress.
+Feel free to contribute.`**

 ## Installation